molily/molily.de/_testing-angular/testing-components.md

 As we have learned, a Component test is meaningful if it interacts with the Component via Inputs, Outputs and the rendered DOM.
 If the Component test calls internal methods or accesses internal properties instead, it often misses important template logic and event handling.

-The spec above deals with the increment feature.
-It calls the `increment` method, but does not test the corresponding template code, the increment button:
+The white box spec above calls the `increment` method, but does not test the corresponding template code, the increment button:

 ```html
 <button (click)="increment()" data-testid="increment-button">+</button>